Programme for Active Learning

 The ‘Experience-Express-Reflect' Lesson Model

-In order to provide a holistic PAL visual art education, the lessons are crafted based on the three pillars.
+In order to provide a holistic PAL education, the lessons are crafted based on the three pillars.
+They are:

 Visual Arts Module